Speaker(s): Guillaume Caumon

 Seismic waveform inversion methods are techniques for quantitative subsurface imaging by fitting synthetic data to observed data.
 Waveform inversion has received a lot of attention over the last couple of decades, mainly due advances in high performance computing resources, among other things.
 In this seminar, I attempt to give a practical introduction to linearized and nonlinear waveform inversion.
 The word practical, here, is synonymous with "computer implementation".
 I focus on computer implementation, mostly, as the underlying theory can be found in many textbooks.
 Questions and comments are encouraged during and/or after the presentation.

-Date: Friday 23rd of March 2018
+Date: Friday 1st of June 2018

 Location: room G201, ENSG, Nancy